bursonic/driveMalta/Cars/Alertness.md

 ###2562 - CARS1.2

-Before making a U - turn in the road you should always:
+Before making a u-turn in the road you should always:

 1. Select a higher gear than normal
 2. Signal so that other drivers can slow down
 3. **Look over your shoulder for final confirmation**
 4. Give another signal as well as using your indicators

 ###4212 - CARS1.3

-As a driver what do you understandby the term 'Blind Spot'?
+As a driver what do you understandby the term "blind Spot"?

 1. An area covered by your left hand mirror
 2. An area not covered by your headlights
 3. An area covered by your right hand mirror
 4. **An area not covered by your mirrors**

 ###4551 - CARS1.4